flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ## License

-All content hosted on Flathub must allow legal redistribution, and the license must be correctly specified in the app's appdata file.
+All content hosted on Flathub must allow legal redistribution, and the license must be correctly specified in the app's MetaInfo file.
 Non-redistributable files can be downloaded at install time using the `extra-data` source type.

 ## Application ID